 He worked in Ho Chi Minh City previously from 2013 and 2015 with Sun Life Vietnam and has recently returned to the country in February 2019.
 He is currently the Chief Actuary & Chief Risk Officer at Sun Life Vietnam.

-Prior to launching his own company, Mike worked in international corporate banking in Montreal Canada.
+Prior to launching his own company, Mike worked in international corporate banking in Montreal, Canada with HSBC Bank Canada and BMO Financial Group.
 He was involved in sales and management roles where he often coached and trained his teams in advanced sales and client management techniques.

 Mike maintains strong ties to the entrepreneurial community as he is a National Judge for the Annual EO Canadian Student Entrepreneur Awards.
 He is also passionate about hockey and is currently completing his Executive MBA with the University of Quebec a Montreal (UQAM) at their HCMC Campus.